 And while I’d be surprised to see TI discontinue the 89 Titanium any time soon, they haven’t exactly thrown a lot of attention at updating it in recent years.
 In fact, the last update to the operating system was in June of 2005.
 By contrast, the TI-Nspire CAS family has had 3 operating system upgrades in the last 16 months, and the pace doesn’t seem to be slowing.
 I’d like to think that the TI-89 Titanium might get one more upgrade to include “pretty print” formatting like the TI-84 did a couple of years ago, but I’m not holding my breath.

 As I said at the beginning of this article, this is one of my favorite graphing calculators with a CAS.
 It’s a very powerful calculator, and yet, advanced students will learn to use it in a fairly short amount of time.
 If you’re reading this article, you’re probably trying to convince yourself you’re making the right decision by going with the TI-89 Titanium.
 While it’s not my top choice for a CAS graphing calculator any more, it is my runner up, and I still feel good about recommending it.

-You can get the TI-89 Titanium Amazon with FREE shipping.
-A small percentage of your purchase supports my work at Tech Powered Math.
-Thanks for your support.
+You can get the TI-89 Titanium on Amazon with FREE shipping.